I think about the worst things I went through after my c-section.

 Why?
 Because the power differential is huge.

 When you are in hard, active labor or transition, you are probably not standing up.
 You are probably hunched over and sitting, or kneeling, or like me, on your hands and knees.
 Or, you have had the epidural or drugs and you are paralyzed from the waist down, almost flat on your back.
-In that case you can’t even see what the doctor and nurse are doing to your body.
+In that case you can’t even see what the doctor and nurse are doing to your body over your belly.
 And in my case, they weren’t even telling me.
+In most cases, they will not describe what they are doing – before, during, or after.
 If I was lucky, they turned to my husband and spoke to him quietly, over my body, as if I wasn’t even there, and that’s how I figured out what they were doing to me, where in my body their hands were.

 Intellectually, your energy is being used elsewhere.
 You are in a LOT of pain.
 It takes energy, concentration, breath – your entire body and most of your mind to fight through each second, one by one.
 Hours are easily broken into seconds – one at time, you must pace yourself.
 You can only be present.
 There is nowhere else to go.

-So imagine you are in this state, and an OB or nurse, down between your legs, hidden from your view, is doing her thing, whatever that may be.
+So imagine you are in this state, and an OB or nurse, down between your legs, hidden from your view, is touching your body, cutting your body, stretching your body.
 She isn’t addressing you.

 I’m not saying it’s impossible, and I’m not saying you’re helpless.
 But I’m saying it’s very hard.
 I’m saying the odds are against a person.
 The power differential is huge and the odds are not stacked in a woman’s favor at this point to fight and win.
 The fight is not fair.

 This idea was what caused me so much anguish for months.